RuralMonster780/RuralMonster780/README.md

 - 👋 Hi, I’m @RuralMonster780
 - 👀 I’m interested in ... planespotting, computing, photography, playing games on PC and Xbox
 - 🌱 I’m currently learning ... coding c++, and many more computing releated projects
 - 📫 How to reach me ...
-Instagram: @saileshv839,
+SOCIALS COMING SOON...

 <!---
 RuralMonster780/RuralMonster780 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.